 How though do you determine who is going to be a good tenant and who is going to isn’t?
 Who is going to pay rent on time?
 Who is going to look after the property and treat it respectfully, or who is going to dodge rent payments and take 6 months to evict?

-Get a comprehensive tenant referencing report from Open Rent for just £20.
+Get a comprehensive tenant referencing a report from Open Rent for just £20.

 To keep the best tenants you need to be a good landlord.

 Finding and securing the best tenants can be a hassle, it can be time-consuming and it can be tedious.
-Which is why once you have a good tenant you want to ensure you
+This is why once you have a good tenant you want to ensure you

-Using property management tools like landlord studio can go some way to helping you.
+Using property management tools like the landlord studio can go some way to helping you.

 Before letting your property, you should ensure certain legal requirements are met, such as: